The experimental drug bepirovirsen, being developed by GlaxoSmithKline, has the potential to provide a functional cure for chronic hepatitis B.

 All current treatment strategies for chronic hepatitis B aim at long-term suppression of HBV DNA.
 Loss of hepatitis B e antigen (HBeAg) in HBeAg-positive patients is highly desirable, as it reflects the presence of partial immune control of the infection.
 Normalization of ALT levels should be considered as an additional goal.
 The optimal treatment endpoint is sustained loss of hepatitis B surface antigen (HBsAg), as it indicates profound suppression of HBV replication and viral protein expression, indicating a functional cure of chronic hepatitis B, that is, when the virus is not completely eliminated from the body, but the immune system controls it without any medication.

-Such modest efficacy of chronic viral hepatitis B treatment is due to the fact that complete eradication of HBV by current drugs is difficult because of the preservation in hepatocytes both covalently closed circular DNA (cccDNA) HBV and HBV DNA integrated into their nucleus, which are transcriptional templates for resumption of replication of HBV DNA.
+Such modest efficacy of chronic hepatitis B treatment is due to the fact that complete eradication of HBV by current drugs is difficult because of the preservation in hepatocytes both covalently closed circular DNA (cccDNA) HBV and HBV DNA integrated into their nucleus, which are transcriptional templates for resumption of replication of HBV DNA.

-Attempts at combination therapy have resulted in a loss of HBsAg in 14% of cases if patients are switched to peginterferon therapy after at least 48 weeks of NUC therapy.
-The direct antiviral activity of NUC, through inhibition of viral DNA polymerase (reverse transcriptase) resulting in virologic suppression and suppression of HBV replication, is thought to partially restore adaptive immunity, thereby improving the immunomodulatory action of peginterferon manifested in the prevention of HBV protein formation and depletionof the intrahepatic pool of cccDNA.
+Attempts at combination therapy have resulted in a loss of HBsAg in 14% of cases if patients are switched to peginterferon therapy after at least 48 weeks of NAs therapy.
+The direct antiviral activity of NAs, through inhibition of viral DNA polymerase (reverse transcriptase) resulting in virologic suppression and suppression of HBV replication, is thought to partially restore adaptive immunity, thereby improving the immunomodulatory action of peginterferon manifested in the prevention of HBV protein formation and depletionof the intrahepatic pool of cccDNA.
 Nevertheless, the approach needs further clarification studies.

 In addition to the functional cure of chronic hepatitis B, there is the far less achievable goal of a sterile cure, where HBsAg is undetectable and HBV DNA, including cccDNA and integrated DNA, is destroyed.

 Bepirovirsen has demonstrated high efficacy based on the fact that loss of HBsAg has been established in nearly one-third of patients after a relatively short 24-week course of treatment.
-It remains to be seen whether the full results of the clinical trial will be disclosed to find out whether the effect achieved persists and for how long after treatment is discontinued.

-A virological response was reported among both HBeAg-negative patients and those adhering to NUC treatment HBeAg-positive patients.
+A virological response was reported among both HBeAg-negative patients and those adhering to NAs treatment HBeAg-positive patients.
 This suggests that the therapeutic HBV mRNA-sequencing target for bepirovirsen is present even when HBsAg is derived from integrated viral genomes.